lab director

 Visit the USM Clinical Psychology Program Facebook page.

 Dr. Charles is now an Associate Professor in the Department of Psychology at the University of Southern Mississippi (USM), where she continues to study risky behaviors in adolescents and young adults.
 The goals of her work include (1) understanding factors that increase the likelihood of engaging in risky behaviors during adolescence and early adulthood, and (2) designing and implementing interventions to reduce the occurrence of these behaviors.
 Dr. Charles is particularly interested in psychological assessment and in community-engaged work that develops and implements evidence-based practices in settings where they are most needed.
 The vast majority of clients served by the lab's clinical research projects identify with one or more marginalized identities; cultural competence, cultural humility, and engaging with the community as partners are emphasized in the lab.
 In addition to managing her research program, Dr. Charles teaches undergraduate and graduate courses on adolescence, psychological assessment, and forensic psychology and supervises students in clinical and research activities.
-Outside of work, Dr. Charles enjoys Mexican food (and misses this aspect of Texas dearly), true crime TV shows and podcasts, and traveling with her husband to far-flung locations such as Borneo, Nepal, Japan, and South Africa during semester breaks.
+Outside of work, Dr. Charles enjoys Mexican food (and misses this aspect of Texas dearly), true crime TV shows and podcasts, and traveling with her husband to far-flung locations such as Borneo, Nepal, and South Africa during semester breaks.

 Dr. Charles is always excited to work with talented people who share her interests, so please contact Dr. Charles if you are interested in collaborating, working in the Youth Substance Use and Risky Behavior Lab, or becoming a student in USM's Clinical Psychology Ph.D. program.